Ebiquity/PROB/intro.md

 \only<2>{
 \vskip .2in
-\hskip .5in {\it The Memoirs of the Literary Society of Machester, !1785! }
+\hskip .5in {\it The Memoirs of the Literary Society of Manchester, !1785! }
 }